 Understanding Your Breastfeeding Hormones

 During pregnancy and throughout your postpartum experience, you will experience many hormonal fluctuations.
-While you may feel these changes were simply designed to drive you crazy, they have a very real effect on your body’s ability to take care of your baby.
+While you may feel these changes were simply designed to drive you crazy, they have a very real effect on your body’s ability to care for your baby.

 Your body uses the hormone prolactin to produce breast milk.
-The very name of this hormone comes from its importance to lactation (source).
+The very name of this hormone comes from its importance to lactation.
+Prolactin is also the mothering hormone — creating those protective feelings you have toward your baby.

 Prolactin is produced in the pituitary gland and begins secreting into your body eight weeks into pregnancy.
-The levels slowly rise, peaking at birth.
+The levels slowly rise, peaking at your baby’s birth.

-However, your body also produces high levels of estrogen and progesterone, which are known as the “pregnancy hormones.”
-These prevent the high levels of prolactin from causing your milk to be produced and flow right out throughout your pregnancy.
+However, your body also produces high levels of estrogen and progesterone, which are known as “the pregnancy hormones.”
+These prevent the high prolactin levels from causing your milk to be produced and flow right out throughout your pregnancy.

-Also created in the pituitary gland, oxytocin’s primary role is to deliver the milk prolactin has produced.
-Milk will squirt out of the nipples when oxytocin signals to the breast that more milk needs to come out.
+Oxytocin is also created in the pituitary gland.
+Its primary role is to deliver the milk the prolactin has signaled to be produced.
+Milk will release from the milk-making glands when oxytocin signals to the breast that more milk needs to come out.

-All of these hormones work together to ensure both your pregnancy and your breastfeeding experience goes smoothly.
+These hormones work together to ensure both your pregnancy and your breastfeeding experience go smoothly.

 How Prolactin Affects Fertility